Geodan/pg2b3dm/README.md

 of colors doesn't equal the number of triangles in geometry.
 Order of colors must be equal to order of triangles.

+Id column rules:

+	- Id column must be type string;

-Indexes: The id column shuld be indexed fro better performance.
+	- Id column should be indexed for better performance.

 ## Getting started